JohannesKarge/johanneskarge.github.io/content/authors/admin/_index.md

     url: https://www.parisschoolofeconomics.eu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include macroeconomics, financial stability, private sector debt and corporate finance.
+bio: I am a PhD student in Economics at Paris School of Economics.
+My research interests include macroeconomics, financial stability, private sector debt and corporate finance.

 # Interests to show in About widget
 interests: